Legal

 Nightline provides a service to the entire student community in St Andrews.
 It is committed to ensuring that it is an accessible service to as much of this community as possible.
 In line with this, the content, location, and types of publicity used to publicise Nightline target as broad a range of prospective and actual service users as possible.

-Nightline aims to cater to the needs of each service user as much as possible by providing both a phone and email service and by ensuring a male and a female volunteer are on duty every night that Nightline is open.
 All calls and emails are handled sensitively and appropriately and in accordance with Nightline’s five principles: anonymity, confidentiality, being non-judgemental, being non-directive, and empathy.

 Nightline has an application process for potential volunteers and cannot take every individual who applies.
 The recruitment and selection of Nightline volunteers are publicised to as broad a range of the student community as possible.
 All potential volunteers are treated fairly and with respect.
 However, Nightline is unable to take volunteers who are in their final semester at St Andrews due to the nature and length of the training process.
-In order to maintain the standard of service provision, it is also necessary that the recruitment process is tailored towards ensuring an even spread of sexes and graduation dates from St Andrews within the listening volunteer team.
+In order to maintain the standard of service provision, it is also necessary that the recruitment process is tailored towards ensuring an even spread of graduation dates from St Andrews within the listening volunteer team.
 Reasonable allowances will be made to ensure that Nightline can cater to the needs of every individual with the potential to make a good listening volunteer.
 Nightline will accommodate the needs of every Nightline volunteer as far as reasonably possible.

 Confidentiality